 In addition, people who have participated in social insurance for more than 144 months are often those who have stable jobs and may not even be unemployed throughout their lives.

-Therefore, the General Confederation of Labor believes that regulating the fund in the direction of supporting relatives of workers when they face employment risks (possibly in the form of loans, vocational training support), or direct support when they retire, or a reward mechanism for those who have participated in unemployment insurance for a long time are reasonable and feasible benefits.
+Therefore, the General Confederation of Labor believes that regulating the fund in the direction of supporting relatives of workers when they face employment risks (possibly in the form of loans, vocational training support), or direct support when they retire, or a reward mechanism for those who have participated in social insurance for a long time are reasonable and feasible benefits.

 Minimum wage increase 2025